morgajel/rondenmarr/content/post/0008-second_draft_progress.md

 toc: false
 comments: true
 categories:
-- news
+- News
 tags:
-- biographer's guide
+- Biographers Guide
 ---

 I've finished the first round of edits on the second draft- 147 pages printed, corrected, and inserted back into scrivener.
 Now comes the difficult part- data normalization.